zondahome/SEICodeTest/README.md

 ## Glossary

-subdivision - An area of land containing lots or plots of land for property development subdivision status code - The status of the subdivision.
-Can either be:
+subdivision - An area of land containing lots or plots of land for property development <br />
+subdivision status code - The status of the subdivision.
+Can either be: <br />
-ACTIVE: This subdivision has ongoing construction
+ACTIVE: This subdivision has ongoing construction <br />
-FUTURE: This subdivision will have construction in the near future BUILT OUT: This subdivisions construction has been completed
+FUTURE: This subdivision will have construction in the near future <br />
+BUILT OUT: This subdivisions construction has been completed <br />
-NearMap: NearMap is one of the provides used at Zonda satellite for our image data.
+NearMap: NearMap is one of the provides used at Zonda satellite for our image data. <br />